OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/SoftwareTesting.rst

 are the only ``boolean`` values.

 You are probably familiar with these operations, but notice that the Java operators compare program values.
-The behave similar to the mathematical operators you are familiar with, but are not written the same way as mathematical symbols like =, ≤, and ≠.
+They behave similar to the mathematical operators you are familiar with, but are not written the same way as mathematical symbols like =, ≤, and ≠.